NCAR/GPEP/docs/How_to_create_config_files.md

 ## mapping_InOut_var

-A list that maps input variables to target variables.
+_Optional._ A list that maps input variables to target variables.
 If the input variable and target variable have the same name, there is no need to add a mapping relation.
 Examples include:

 -   Converting tmin and tmax to tmean and trange: `mapping_InOut_var = ['tmean=(tmin+tmax)/2', 'trange=abs(tmax-tmin)']`
 -   Converting precipitation unit from inch to cm: `mapping_InOut_var = ['prcp=prcp * 2.54']`

 ## target_vars_WithProbability

-A list of variables (e.g., precipitation, snowfall, hail) requiring occurrence estimation with a probability between 0-1.
+_Optional._ A list of variables (e.g., precipitation, snowfall, hail) requiring occurrence estimation with a probability between 0-1.
 This list should be a subset of `target_vars`, such as `['prcp']`.

+## probability_thresholds

+_Optional._ Thresholds used to define the occurrence of variables from target_vars_WithProbability.
+Default values are zero for all variables if probability_thresholds is not provided or empty.
+For example, if `target_vars_WithProbability=['prcp']`, you can use `probability_thresholds=[0]`.
+Higher thresholds can be used to focus on large events.

 ## minRange_vars